 All the rage in Europe, wagons lost their luster in the U.S. about the time Chevy Chase was starring in National Lampoon’s "Vacation."
 With faux-wood paneling and ponderous road manners, America’s wagons of the Seventies and Eighties killed demand for the useful bodystyle for generations to come.

 Some people might confuse a wagon with a crossover-utility vehicle.
 The main difference is a crossover has a higher ride height than a sedan.
-So a vehicle like a Toyota Venza, which is basically a Camry sedan with an expanded cargo area, should be considered a wagon.
-The Toyota Highlander, on the other hand, has a taller build, more ground clearance and a more upright stance, so it’s a crossover.
+So a vehicle like a Subaru Outback, which is basically a Legacy sedan with an expanded cargo area, should be considered a wagon.
+The Subaru Forester, on the other hand, has a taller build, more ground clearance and a more upright stance, so it’s a crossover.
 Though in most cases it’s not the difference between apples and oranges, it’s the difference between McIntosh and Granny Smith.

 Wagons come in all sizes and prices.
 Some of the small ones are direct imports from Europe, while the larger ones are built exclusively for the American market.
 Either way, whatever your need there’s a wagon for you.
 You can find the following wagons on display at the 2023 Chicago Auto Show or at the Vehicles on Display section of the auto show Web site.